 Oil price impacts – High oil prices boost energy transition plans, challenging conventional wisdom.
 After going negative in April 2020, oil prices have rebounded to roughly $80/bbl.
 A high oil price encourages investment in more risky and costly green energy technologies like carbon capture, utilization, and storage (CCUS).

 Mergers and acquisitions – ESG play a significant role in M&A transactions.
 Since 2021, oil prices have been rising, aided by recovering demand and OPEC supply caps.
-While the lull in upstream M&A activity is primarily due to O&G companies’ ongoing capital discipline, buyers’ limited visibility into sellers’ carbon profiles or assets is becoming a growing factor.
+While the lull in upstream M&A activity is primarily due to Oil and Gas companies’ ongoing capital discipline, buyers’ limited visibility into sellers’ carbon profiles or assets is becoming a growing factor.

 Oilfield services – Business models shift to enable a new energy era.
 Integrating solutions for decarbonizing upstream projects, establishing subscription-based revenue models, and diversifying into the low-carbon space might be major enablers for the future oilfield service strategy.